Terms of Business

 (d) the Party receiving any payment under this Agreement for a taxable supply shall do all things necessary that is within its reasonable control (including, without limitation, registering with any required Government authority) to enable the party making a payment for a taxable supply to claim any credits or other benefits under the relevant law relating to GST.

 11 DISPUTE RESOLUTION

-11.1 A Party claiming that a dispute has arisen under this Agreement (“Dispute”) must notify the other Party giving written details of the Dispute.
+11.1 A Party claiming that a dispute has arisen under this Agreement (“Dispute”), including any Dispute relating to a Collective Consultant that provides Services to a Client managed by the Supplier, must notify the other Party giving written details of the Dispute.
 The Parties agree to negotiate in good faith on a commercially realistic basis to resolve the Dispute and will refer resolution of the Dispute to officers within each Party who are authorised at the time that the Dispute is notified to hear the Dispute before commencing any legal proceedings in relation to the Dispute.

 11.2 The Parties may also agree during the negotiations provided for in clause 11.1 to refer the Dispute to conciliation, mediation, arbitration or other informal dispute resolution proceedings before either Party commences legal proceedings.

 12.1 Entire agreement.
 This Agreement constitutes the entire agreement of the Parties with respect to its subject matter and supersedes all prior oral or written representations and agreements, subject only to any specific variations included in an Advisory Services Proposal referring to these Terms of Business.